TDHW22/Jobify-project/README.md

 #### For MOCK_DATA and Population

--add for each job in MOCK_DATA.json a createdBy id -run in CLI node populate.js
+-add for each job in MOCK_DATA.json a createdBy id (or create your own in https://mockaroo.com/) -run in CLI node populate.js